isomerpages/moe-chijstc/_theresian-education/Student Leadership Programme.md

 </ul>
 </ul>
 </ol>
-<p><strong><u>Structure and underlying principles</u></strong><br />Student leadership development in STC seeks to cultivate the leadership potential of our students to its fullest.
+<p><strong><u>Structure and underlying principles</u></strong><br>Student leadership development in STC seeks to cultivate the leadership potential of our students to its fullest.
 Throughout their secondary school life in STC, Theresians will have opportunities to equip themselves with leadership skills and apply their learning through service to the school and community.
-By developing strong personal mastery, social-emotional competencies and social responsibility in Theresians, STC aims to shape our students into leaders of good character.<br /><br /><strong><u>Qualities of the Theresian Girl as a Leader and the Theresian Student Leader</u></strong></p>
+By developing strong personal mastery, social-emotional competencies and social responsibility in Theresians, STC aims to shape our students into leaders of good character.<br><br><strong><u>Qualities of the Theresian Girl as a Leader and the Theresian Student Leader</u></strong></p>
 <table>
 <tbody>
 <tr>